PalladioSimulator/Palladio-Documentation-Slingshot/tutorial-usage.markdown

 This tutorial explains how to use the Slingshot Simulator.
 It focuses on a the perspective of the analyst.
-If you are interested in contributing or extending Slingshot, got to the [Developer Tutorial](/tutorial-dev/).
+If you are interested in contributing or extending Slingshot, go to the [Developer Tutorial](/tutorial-dev/).

 This Tutorial assumes a basic understanding of Eclipse Modeling Tools and their Usage.